| | |

 Tips to Nourish the Kidneys – Water Element this Winter Season

-In traditional Chinese medicine, Winter is dominated by the water element and it is considered more Yin in nature with qualities like darkness, cold, moist, and quiet.
+In traditional Chinese medicine, Winter is dominated by the water element, and it’s considered more Yin in nature with qualities like darkness, cold, moist, and quiet.

-Spring is just around the corner!
-Tonifying the kidneys, nourishing yin, and jing are essential during this Winter season to preserve our resources for the lighter and more active seasons to come.
+Tonifying the kidneys, nourishing yin, yang, and jing are essential during this Winter season to preserve our resources for the lighter and more active seasons to come.

 In TCM, the kidneys are said to be the “root of life”.
-Our life essence, also known as jing is stored in our kidenys.
-Jing is one of the 3 treasures of Chinese medicine.
+Our life essence, also known as jing, is stored in our kidneys.
+Jing is one of the 3 treasures of Chinese Medicine.
 It is the essence of who we are.
 It is the substance inherited at birth, and its conservation is essential for a long and healthy life.

-Kidney yang is responsible for metabolic functions, keeping our body temperature regulated, and warms and promotes the functions of the organs.
+Kidney yang is responsible for metabolic function, keeping our body temperature regulated, and warms and promotes the functions of the organs.

-Good sleep, avoiding burnout, and sufficient rest nourishes kidney yin.
+Good sleep, avoiding burn out, and sufficient rest nourishes kidney yin.
+In essence, yin is associated with our blood, moisture, and bodily substances.

 Tips to Tonify Kidney-Water Element this Winter Season: